x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 - Hide all dynamic distribution groups from the address book

-- Set the maximum message size that can be sent to the group to 5MB
+- Set the maximum message size that can be sent to the group to 5 MB

 - Enable moderation